bcgov/forestry-digital-services/collections/_applications/client.md

 name: Client
 title: Forests Client Management System (Forests Client)
 order: 6
-description:
+description: Team Alliance is transforming the Forests Client, the Ministry of Forests’ digital platform for managing business relationships with British Columbia’s forest industry and natural resource sectors.
+This modernization enhances client data management, online services, and operational efficiency.
 ---

-Team Alliance is in the process of modernizing the Forests Client Management System (Forests Client), which is the Ministry of Forests’ system for managing its business relationship with B.C.’s forest sector and other natural resource industries.
+Team Alliance is currently modernizing Forests Client, the Ministry of Forests’ application for managing its business relationships with B.C.’s forest sector and other natural resource industries.

-So far, Alliance has:
+To date, Alliance has:

-- Launched an [online form](https://www2.gov.bc.ca/gov/content?id=E290320237694A9584C0CABC5DE3B9F2) so legal entities and individuals can request a Ministry of Forests client number via the web
+-	Launched an [online form](https://www2.gov.bc.ca/gov/content?id=E290320237694A9584C0CABC5DE3B9F2) allowing legal entities and individuals to request a Ministry of Forests client number via the web
-- Created a dashboard for staff to use to manage online client number submissions
+- Created a dashboard for staff to manage online client number submissions
-- Made it possible for staff to use the dashboard to create numbers for in-person applicants, and
+-	Enabled staff to use the dashboard to create client numbers for in-person applicants
-- Implemented a simple search.
+-	Implemented a simple search feature, and

-Alliance is working to add more functionality to Forests Client.
-This includes the ability to use the dashboard to:

--	View and edit client data, and
+-	Added functionality to edit existing client data.
--	Add related clients.

-These features are scheduled to go live in 2025.
+Alliance continues to expand Forests Client and is working to make it possible to add related clients.
+This function should be in production in Fall 2025.

 ## More information
 + Ministry of Forests client number [online submission form](https://www2.gov.bc.ca/gov/content?id=E290320237694A9584C0CABC5DE3B9F2)